 - a short biography* (150 words);

 - an artist statement (a few sentences), outlining your area of interest and responding to the question: How does this project contribute to your artistic practice?;

 - artist CV or profile, highlighting recent works (max 3 pages);

 - a project summary (max 250 words);

-> – a project description (max 1.5 pages) Please indicate the stages of development that are already accomplished, make a clear list of your needs (i.e. : access to a filming studio with cameras – are you proficient in using them or do you need technical support? etc.)**;
+- a project description (max 1.5 pages) Please indicate the stages of development that are already been completed, make a clear list of your needs e.g., access to a film studio with cameras – indicate if are you proficient in using them or need technical support, etc.)**;

-> - a portfolio of past projects (max 10 images, or a 10-minute video), if available.
+- a portfolio of past projects (max 10 images, or a 10-minute video), if available.

 * Collectives are welcome; the conditions offered remain the same.